DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 Desired State Topics:

   - ```controls/desired_pose```
-    + A point and quaternion representing the robot's desired global xyz position and rpy orientation
+    + A point and quaternion representing the robot's desired global xyz position and rpy orientation.
     + Type: geometry_msgs/Pose
+  - ```controls/desired_power```
+    +  A twist with values [-1,1] (TBD) corresponding to global linear and angular velocities.
+    + Type: geometry_msgs/Twist

-  - ```controls/desired_twist_power```
+  - ```controls/desired_twist```
-    + A twist with values [-1,1] corresponding to relative linear or angular velocity.
+    + A twist with values [-1,1] corresponding to relative linear and angular velocities.
 1 is full speed in a positive direction, -1 is full speed in the negative direction.
-    + 0 values are interpreted as axes to stabilize on.
-Stabilization is performed by using position control rather than velocity control on 0'ed axes to mitigate drift effects or other unwanted perturbations.
-    + For instance, a twist with values [1,0,0,0,0,0] will result in full speed in the positive local x-direction and stabilization along all other axes.
+    + This option completely ignores all PID loops, and offers no stabilization.
+It is mainly for use with joysticks.
     + Type: geometry_msgs/Twist

 Current State Topics: